 Who may enroll?

-Any high school age students (15 - 18 yrs) At least one -year of high school Spanish!
+Any high school age student (14.5 - 18 yrs) At least one -year of high school Spanish.

 Motivated and responsible high school students excited about experiencing Spanish in a authentic Central American community.
 This is a vibrant youth focused program embraced by our high schools.
 Providing visiting students with a fun and easy-going environment to make friends while building fluency in Spanish.
-You will not believe how much you will learn and experience in four weeks!
+You will not believe how much you will learn and experience in community based program.
 Each student should have the maturity to follow instructions an adapt to changes.
 Language level is not as important as motivation!

 Who should not enroll?